byishimo1234-glitch/alu-shell/loops_conditions_and_parsing/README.md

-File that Write a Bash script that displays Best School 10 times.
+File that Write a Bash script that gives you information about the school file.